Clouther/Apache/Streaming Tweets (Nifi)/README.md

-Streaming Tweets using Apache Nifi
+Streaming Stock Tweets using Apache Nifi
 =================
 We will be using Apache Nifi to connect with Twitter to stream and store incoming tweets into HDFS